barracudanetworks/waf-azure-templates/Custom-WAF-HA-AS-2NIC-ELB/README.md

 ## Deployed resources
 Following resources will be created by the template:
-- One Azure VNET with 2 subnets (1 for the WAF and a second for the web server)
 - One external Basic Azure Load Balancer containing the deployed virtual machines with a public IP and services for HTTP and HTTPS
 - Two Barracuda Web Application Firewall virtual machines
 - Both WAF systems are deployed in an Availability Set